rhnvrm/stock-market-circulars/hugo-site/content/circulars/bse/2025/bse-2025-11-24-d053c8c901f9f2ca-extension-for-confirmation-of-6a-7a-entries-by-custodians-in-the-slb-scheme.md

 source: bse
 stocks: []
 tags:
-- securities-lending-borrowing
+- collateral
-- slb
+- confirmation-window
 - custodian
+- operational-hours
-- confirmation-window
+- rms
 - settlement
-- rms
-- operational-hours
+- slb
 title: Extension for Confirmation of 6A-7A entries by Custodians in the SLB scheme
 ---